-Saint-Gaudens National Historic Site contains the home, studios, and gardens of Augustus Saint Gaudens (1848-1907), America's foremost sculptor of the Gilded Age.
+Saint-Gaudens National Historical Park contains the home, studios, and gardens of Augustus Saint Gaudens (1848-1907), America's foremost sculptor of the Gilded Age.
 Since 1964 the park has preserved, protected and interpreted cultural and natural resources and artwork historically associated with the sculptor.
 Saint-Gaudens created over 150 works of art, from exquisitely carved cameos to heroic-size public monuments.
 Works such as the Standing Lincoln monument and the Shaw Memorial, continue to inspire people today and his design for the 1907 Twenty-Dollar Gold Piece, is considered America's most beautiful coin.

 The park was once covered by glaciers and glacial meltwaters, but today is home to upland forests, spring seeps, brooks, and two ponds.
 It is located in Cornish, Sullivan County, New Hampshire and ranges from about 300 to 600 feet above sea level.
 The park abuts the Connecticut River, a federally designated American Heritage River, and comprises 195 acres owned in-fee, with an additional 175 acres included in the authorized boundary.